rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 ## Universal

 Types are more fundamental than a programming language.
 For example, most FP languages are effectively a syntax sugar over some version of lambda calculus.
-Lambda calculi come with very well understood formalized type semantics.
+Lambda calculi come with very well understood formal type semantics.
-I am reminded about a great presentation [_add_blank_target Propositions as Types presentation](https://www.youtube.com/watch?v=IOiZatlZtGU&t=1816s) by Phil Wadler himself.
+I am reminded about the [_add_blank_target Propositions as Types](https://www.youtube.com/watch?v=IOiZatlZtGU&t=1816s) presentation by Phil Wadler himself.
 It makes a compelling and funny argument that the movie _Independence Day_ got it all wrong.
 Aliens would not have used C.  C is being created by an engineering effort, types and LC are being discovered[^discovered].
 Aliens would have discovered typed lambda calculi or have engineered something much different than C or Java.
 This is very philosophical, but it has a very pragmatic implication.
 Discovered programs are, by definition, timeless.
 If Wadler is right (and if we will keep programming in the future) that would be kinda amazing.
-In Part 4, I have referenced the [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) book, IMO, the best textbook to learn about types.
+In Part 4, I have referenced the [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) book, IMO, the best textbook to learn types.
 This book is 20 years old.
 Recursion schemes (Part 5) are 20+ years old.
 Rank-2 disguised in Part 4 was studied in 1980-ties and 90-ties.
 Many language features we consider new and modern are really old ideas, some date back to 1970ties.

 [^discovered]: A similar and relevant philosophical discussion has been happening in mathematics for centuries (see [_add_blank_target wikipedia](https://en.wikipedia.org/wiki/Philosophy_of_mathematics#Mathematical_realism)).
-My opinion on this is that creative process tends to be iterative leaving historical evidence of iterations.
+My opinion on this is that creative process tends to be iterative leaving a historical evidence of iterations.
 Mathematics, for most part, has been additive.
 There was rarely a need to rewire an old theory.
 As far as I know not in last 100 years.

 Robert Harper has coined a term [_add_blank_target The Holly Trinity of CS](https://existentialtype.wordpress.com/2011/03/27/the-holy-trinity/) and types are one of the three.